sel1nabd/lupin/README.md

 - Python hosting (Heroku, Railway, etc.)
 - Environment variables for API keys

+## Configuration

+- Frontend builds read `VITE_API_BASE` (see `frontend/.env.example`) to know which backend URL to call.
+Set this to your deployed API when building on Vercel.
+- Backend deployments read `CORS_ALLOW_ORIGINS` (see `backend/.env.example`) to decide which origins may call the API.
+Include your Vercel domain so browser requests succeed.

 ## API Keys

 LUPIN integrates with external services.
 Get your API keys from: